Lithuanian Armed Forces: 18th century

-During the Great Northern War, the Grand Ducal Lithuanian Army was no longer defending the country and the Lithuanian magnates' private armies supported different sides.
-Throughout the 18th century, there were many confederations in the Polish–Lithuanian Commonwealth, which sought different political goals.
-The Bar Confederation (1768–1772), which happened partly in Lithuania, was an attempt to stem the increasing Imperial Russian influence.
-Following this failed attempt, the First Partition of the Polish-Lithuanian Commonwealth happened.
-In the face of the possible loss of independence, military reforms were implemented during the Four Years' Sejm (1788–1792), during which the Lithuanian army significantly expanded, reaching the strength 17,500, and being ready for battle.
-Regardless, the attempts were unsuccessful in making the Commonwealth's armies match those of the neighbouring absolute monarchies and, following the unsuccessful War of 1792, there was the Second Partition.
+During the Great Northern War the Grand Ducal Lithuanian Army no longer defended the country and the Lithuanian magnates' private armies supported different sides.
+Throughout the 18th century, many confederations in the Polish–Lithuanian Commonwealth sought different political goals.
+The Bar Confederation (1768–1772), which happened partly in Lithuania, attempted but failed to stem the increasing influence of Imperial Russia and the First partition of the Polish-Lithuanian Commonwealth followed.
+In the face of the possible loss of independence, military reforms in the Four Years' Sejm (1788–1792) significantly expanded the Lithuanian army, which reached a strength of 17,500.
+Attempts to make the Commonwealth's armies equal those of neighbouring absolute monarchies were unsuccessful and the unsuccessful War of 1792 resulted in the Second Partition.

 The Polish and Lithuanian armies put up a spirited fight against the Imperial Russian Army and the Prussian Army in the Kościuszko Uprising.
-In addition to regular forces, many quickly-formed units fought also, e.g. Vilnius National Guard and many irregular units.
-In the end, the Uprising was defeated and much of the remaining part of the Grand Ducal Lithuanian Army was killed in the Battle of Praga on 4 November 1794.
-With the uprising defeated, the Grand Duchy of Lithuania, together with the Kingdom of Poland, were ended with the Third Partition, with their respective armies being disbanded.
+In addition to regular forces, many ad hoc units such as the Vilnian National Guard also fought, as well as many irregular units.
+In the end, the Uprising was defeated and much of the remainder of the Grand Ducal Lithuanian Army was lost in the Battle of Praga on 4 November 1794.
+With the uprising defeated, the Grand Duchy of Lithuania and the Kingdom of Poland ended with the Third Partition, and their respective armies being disbanded.

 Interwar and post-war periods

-After Lithuania's restoration on 16 February 1918, the country immediately began creating their army.
-The Ministry of Defence's first order was issued on 23 November 1918 and this date is considered the establishment day of the modern Lithuanian Armed Forces.
-The newly formed army almost immediately fought three wars of independence.
-Having won the Lithuanian–Soviet War and the war against the Bermontians, it was defeated in the Polish–Lithuanian War.
-By the end of 1920, the Lithuanian army had over 41 thousand troops.
-In interwar, the armour equipment primarily consisted of light tanks and tankettes: British Carden Loyd tankette, French Renault FT-17, Swedish Landsverk-182, German Ehrhardt E-V/4.
-In 1935, the country opened an advanced military research laboratory, specialising in chemical materials for ammunition as well as defense against chemical warfare.
+After Lithuania's restoration on 16 February 1918, the country immediately began creating an army.
+The Ministry of Defence's first order, issued on 23 November 1918, is considered to mark the establishment of the modern Lithuanian Armed Forces.
+The newly-formed army almost immediately fought three wars of independence.
+Having won the Lithuanian–Soviet War and the war against the Bermontians, Lithuania lost large chunks of territory, including its capital Vilnius in the Polish–Lithuanian War.
+Armoured equipment in the interwar period,primarily consisted of light tanks and armored cars: French Renault FT-17s, British Vickers Carden-Loyd M1934s and M1936s, Swedish Landsverk-181, and German Ehrhardt E-V/4.
+In 1935, the country opened an advanced military research laboratory, specialising in chemical materials for ammunition as well as defence against chemical warfare.
 The construction of the laboratory was supervised by Juozas Vėbra.
 In 1940, Lithuania had a considerable Air Force, consisting of 118 aircraft with about half of them designed and produced locally.
 During the World War II, Lithuania was invaded by both Nazis and Soviets, which eventually concluded in Soviet occupation.
-The Lithuanian Armed Forces were transformed into the Lithuanian People's Army in 1940 by the People's Government of Lithuania.
-Despite Soviet repressions, there was a considerable armed Lithuanian resistance which lasted until the 1950s.
+The Lithuanian Armed Forces transformed into the Lithuanian People's Army in 1940 under the People's Government of Lithuania.
+Despite Soviet deportations from Lithuania, armed Lithuanian resistance lasted until the 1950s.